spurnik/EC2-Computer/README.md

  ## Control Unit

-We have already all the necessary control signals to control datapath's operations.
-The control unit is a **FSM (Finite State Machine)**, whose output are the control signals, grouped as a 'control word'.
+We have defined all the signals to control datapath's operations.
+The control unit is a **FSM (Finite State Machine)**, whose output are these control signals, grouped as a 'control word'.
 Each possible control word is performed in one clock cycle.

-First, we have to define the **FSM states** to perform all the operations of the datapath:
+Definition of **FSM states**, to perform all the operations of the datapath:

 1. **START** (0000) : The 'no operation' state.
 Acts as a stall, in order to load all the previous result values.
 Also reads from memory the next instruction pointed by PC.